-This is where they started to ban and shadow-ban those who were against them.
+Those platforms then responded—they started to ban and shadow-ban those who were against them.

 Enter 300th.

 It is another Asian content-sharing platform based out of Malaysia created to offer a place where social content creators, writers and bloggers to seek refuge and park their critical-thinking thoughts there.
 300th is not a social media platform, but a content-sharing place.
-Positioned as a user-generated, 300th prioritises the voices of creators seeking an alternative to the status quo.
+Positioned as a user-generated, 300th prioritises the voices of writers seeking an alternative to the status quo.
 What sets it apart is not just its commitment to free expression, but its strategic approach to circumventing the limitations imposed by the Western-based social media channels.

 I guess what matters here is that 300th is unapologetically committed to the principles of giving a voice to the people who need to be heard.
 Here, critical thoughts need not be stifled or censored indiscriminately.
-Instead, they are welcomed and embraced as vital contributions to a vibrant platform of critical thoughts and ideas.
+Instead, they are welcome and embraced as vital contributions to a vibrant platform of critical thoughts and ideas.
 As Asian writers and bloggers seek refuge from the one-sided narratives propagated by mainstream platforms, we can find solace—and solidarity—on this platform.

 Here, the voices that have been silenced elsewhere can finally be heard, loud and clear.